 Late in 47, Publius Ostorius Scapula arrived in Britain to begin his term as governor.
-He was, says Tacitus, “confronted by disturbance”.
-Having dealt with the immediate problem, Scapula:
+He received, says Tacitus:

-Scapula then set-out to subdue the tribes of, what is now, Wales.
+Scapula then set-out to subdue the Welsh tribes.
 The Silures proved to be particularly troublesome.
-Probably in 49, to release troops for service against the Silures but still keep his back protected, he replaced the legionary fortress at Camulodunum – erstwhile capital of the ‘Catuvellaunian empire’ – with a ‘colonia’ (a colony of legionary veterans).
+Probably in 49, to release troops for service against the Silures, but still keep his back protected, he replaced the legionary fortress at Camulodunum with a colonia (a town for legionary veterans).
 Leading the Silures’ forces was, erstwhile Catuvellaunian ruler, Caratacus.
-Eventually, in 51, he was captured and taken to Rome.
-(See: Resistance.)
+Eventually, in 51, he was captured and taken to Rome.*

-Meanwhile, in the Catuvellaunian homeland, the natives had quickly settled down to life under Roman rule.
-The town of Verulamium (at modern St.Albans, Hertfordshire) was being developed on the site of the old tribal capital.
-In 1992, the rich burial, dated to c.55, of a high-status native was discovered at Folly Lane in St.Albans.
-The archaeological evidence does not indicate a lengthy Roman military presence at Verulamium, and It has been conjectured that the wealthy individual from Folly Lane was an unrecorded 'client king'.
-Further, it has been suggested that this man might be Adminius (equated with Amminus, who issued coins in Kent), a brother of Caratacus and Togodumnus, who, says Suetonius in his biography of Caligula (Chapter 44), was banished by their father, in about 40, and surrendered himself to the emperor.
-The surmise being that Adminius/Amminus was expelled from Britain for his pro-Roman opinions, but returned in the wake of the Roman invasion and was installed as client king of the Catuvellauni.
-The Catuvellauni, therefore, possibly had a period as a client kingdom prior to becoming a civitas.
-Verulamium was clearly the civitas capital, though it is nowhere clearly attested.
+Meanwhile, in the Catuvellaunian homeland, the native population had quickly settled down to life under Roman rule.
+The town of Verulamium (at modern St Albans, Hertfordshire) was being developed within the existing ‘territorial oppidum’ (which had evidently been the tribal ‘capital’ before being superceded by Camulodunum).
+During excavations at Folly Lane, St Albans, in 1991–2, the rich burial, dating from the early-50s, of a high-status native was discovered.
+The archaeological evidence doesn’t indicate there was a significant Roman military presence at Verulamium, and it has been conjectured that the wealthy individual from Folly Lane was an unrecorded client-king of the Catuvellauni.* Further, it has been suggested that this man might be Adminius (usually equated with Amminus, who issued coins in Kent*), a brother of Caratacus and Togodumnus, who was, according to Suetonius (Lives of the Twelve Caesars ‘Gaius Caligula’ 44), banished by their father, in about 40, and surrendered himself to the emperor Caligula – the surmise being that Adminius was expelled from Britain for his pro-Roman opinions, but returned in the wake of the Roman invasion and was made king of the Catuvellauni.* The Catuvellauni, therefore, possibly had a period as a client-kingdom prior to becoming a civitas.* Verulamium was plainly the civitas capital, though it is nowhere clearly attested.

 He was sorely mistaken.
 His kingdom was pillaged.
 His wife, Boudica: